 I wish I had spent more time during our early years exploring what my kids loved.
 I was so worried about covering everything we needed to cover in their curriculum.
-Our days flow like they could have.
 Looking back, there was no reason to worry.
 We’ve had plenty of years to learn what they need to learn in their own time.

 About the Author

 Frequently Asked Questions

 You need to figure out your state’s requirements and then find a curriculum that meets these requirements.
 From there you can set goals and work on helping your little one fall in love with learning!